 How do the leading AI legal platforms compare in 2026?

-The three major platforms serve different market segments with overlapping capabilities.
-Here's how they stack up across key features:
+The three major platforms serve different market segments with distinct capabilities:

 | Feature | Harvey AI | CoCounsel | LegalZoom |